openaustralia/planningalerts/README.md

 ### Configuring PlanningAlerts so people can write to their local councillors

+Three conditions must be met for the option to write to councillors to be available for an application:

+1. the global feature flag must be toggled on;
+2. the feature must be enabled on the authority that the application belongs to; and,
+3. there must be councillors associated with the authority for people to write to.

 ## Deployment

 The code is deployed using Capistrano.
 To deploy to production run: